CSRavasio/oflibpytorch/docs/usage.rst

 (see the section ":ref:`The Flow Mask`"), and device :attr:`~oflibpytorch.Flow.device`.
 It can be initialised using just a torch tensor or a numpy array containing the flow vectors, or with one of several special constructors:

-- :meth:`~oflibpytorch.Flow.zero` requires a desired shape :math:`(H, W)`, and optionally the flow reference, a mask, or the desired torch device.
+- :meth:`~oflibpytorch.Flow.zero` requires a desired shape :math:`((N, )H, W)`, and optionally the flow reference, a mask, or the desired torch device.
 As the name indicates, the vectors are zero everywhere.
 - :meth:`~oflibpytorch.Flow.from_matrix` requires a :math:`3 \times 3` transformation matrix, a desired shape
-  :math:`(H, W)`, and optionally the flow reference, a mask, or the desired torch device.
+  :math:`((N, )H, W)`, and optionally the flow reference, a mask, or the desired torch device.
 The flow vectors at each location in :math:`H \times W` are calculated to correspond to the given matrix.
-- :meth:`~oflibpytorch.Flow.from_transforms` requires a list of transforms, a desired shape :math:`(H, W)`, and optionally the flow reference, a mask, or the desired torch device.
+- :meth:`~oflibpytorch.Flow.from_transforms` requires a list of transforms, a desired shape :math:`((N, )H, W)`, and optionally the flow reference, a mask, or the desired torch device.
 The given transforms are converted into a transformation matrix, from which a flow field is constructed as in :meth:`~oflibpytorch.Flow.from_matrix`.
 - :meth:`~oflibpytorch.Flow.from_kitti` loads the flow field (and optionally the valid pixels) from ``uint16`` ``png``